R/uncertainty_quantification.R

 edf_opt

-Number of effective degrees of freedom that each bootstrap trend filtering fit should approximately possess in our fixed-edf bootstrap procedure.
-Identical to the value passed to edf, or its default.
+trend filtering fit should approximately possess in our fixed-edf bootstrap

 edf_boots

-Vector of the estimated number of effective degrees of freedom of each trend filtering bootstrap estimate.
-These are unlikely to all be exactly equal to edf_opt, but should be relatively close.
+freedom of each trend filtering bootstrap estimate.
+These are unlikely to

 n_iter_boots